olttwa/olttwa.github.com/source/_posts/2018-07-25-proctor-an-automation-orchestrator.markdown

 #### Democratize contribution to automation

 - *Procs* are packaged inside docker images[^2]
-- Dockerized *Procs* means __no restraints__ for delopers contributing to automation.
+- Dockerized *Procs* means __no restraints__ for developers contributing to automation.
 AWS, gcloud, chef, ansible choose whichever tools you like! ruby, python, bash, perl choose whichever language you like!
-- *proctord* provisions access to tools needed by *Procs* during runtime
+- *proctord* provisions access to tools needed by *Procs* during runtime[^3]

 `For building automation, your imagination is the limit!`

 #### Democratize utilization of automation

 - Using *proctor binary*, developers execute *Procs* from their CLI
-- *proctord* spins up *Procs* as jobs in a kubernetes cluster[^3]
+- *proctord* spins up *Procs* as jobs in a kubernetes cluster[^4]
 - *proctord* streams logs of *Procs* to user's CLI for feedback

 ****